hkhojasteh/AP2-hw1/README.md

 ## 1. Image resizing ##

-We've been talking a lot about resizing and interpolation in class, now's your time to do it!
 To resize we'll need some interpolation methods and a function to create a new image and fill it in with our interpolation methods.

 - Fill in `float nn_interpolate(image im, float x, float y, int c);` in `src/resize_image.c`
     - It should perform nearest neighbor interpolation.
 Remember to use the closest `int`, not just type-cast because in C that will truncate towards zero.